 - Only fill out this form after the child is born and if you were not married at the time of your child’s birth.
-If you were married to anyone, even if your husband is not the father of your child, you must go through the courts to have the biological father’s name added to the birth certificate.
+If you are married, but not to the biological father you must go through the courts to have the biological father’s name added to the birth certificate.

-- This is a legal document and needs to be treated as such.
-This means, no cross-outs or whiteout on any portion of the document and you must use black ink.
-Please fill the form out completely, to ensure that the Division of Vital Records approves it.
+- The AOP is a legal document and cannot be modified once completed. .
+This means you cannot cross-out or whiteout on any portion of the document and you must use black ink.
+Please fill the form out completely, to ensure that the Office of Vital Records approves it.

 - Fill out the name of the child exactly as it appears on the birth certificate on line 1.

 - Required elements for both Mother and Father are the dates of birth, places of birth-State or Foreign Country, Social Security Number (fill in all 9s if you do not have one) and race.

 - Line 22- If you do not want to change the last name of the child, then fill in the same name as in line 1.

 - If the child is less than 31 days old, the parents can change the last name of the child from the mother’s last name to the father’s last name.
 For example: If the mother’s last name is Smith and she named the child John Smith at the time of birth and now she wants to change the child’s last name so that it is the same as the father’s, she may do so in line 22.